 Medical Treatment is always a component of damages in Semi truck accident case.
 You’re entitled to have all of your medical bills paid by the drivers insurance provider.
 This will include all reasonable medical expenses necessary to heal you.

+If you’ve been injured in an accident there are certain dos and donts to pay attention to.
 Like any other injury case check your body to see if you’re injured.
 If you are go to the Hospital immediately.
 Don’t wait as this doesn’t help either your case or your personal well being.
 Next thing to do is to check the scene of the accident for other injured people.
 If there are others who’ve been injured don’t touch them.
 Call the Police and let the medical res-ponders take care of the injured party.

 After your health is checked begin to collect information on the other drivers.
 Make sure you have all insurance and driver information.
 Its important to be respectful but its also important we have insurance information.
 Don’t make statements that may put liability on you.
 Answer the questions asked by the Police and you’ll be fine.